LEAKED: The Strategic Marketing Plan I Wrote For Amazon

-On November 18, 2020 Amazon’s Head of Product Marketing sent me a private email about helping with Amazon’s marketing:
+On November 18 Amazon’s Head of Product Marketing sent us a private email about helping with Amazon’s marketing:

-After chatting, I came up with a strategic marketing plan to help Amazon sell more of their Kindle devices.
+After chatting, we came up with a strategic marketing plan to help Amazon sell more of their Kindle devices.

 I hope this can give you an idea of how to think about content marketing at scale with less content… but make sure every piece of content counts while moving people towards a product purchase.

-FYI If you’d like to see the plan AND pricing I sent to Amazon, you can download it below as a pdf:
+FYI If you’d like to see the plan AND pricing we sent to Amazon, you can download it below as a pdf:

-Then, follow my example to scale sales of your digital and physical products in 2021.
+Then, follow our example to scale sales of your digital and physical products this year.

 Amazon Marketing Plan (Product: Kindle Kids Edition)